 2. Attitude is Everything: You cannot imagine how many people get on the phone and the tone of their voice is dull and boring.
 Exuding energy on the phone can be challenging but it is very important and can make a huge difference on the interviewers perception of you.
 Interviewing Tip: Make your voice smile; stand up for the interview as your energy increases 10x when you are standing versus sitting.
 Also call your own voicemail answer a question about your experience and give the answer on your message and listen to it back.
 You will be able to tell very quickly how you sound on the phone and what your energy sounds like.

 3.It’s all in the details: The worst thing a company can come out of an interview with is the following saying, “I’m not sure, I think they can do the job”?
 Most people leave the interview also saying, “I think that went well”.
 The problem is that neither of you know because not enough was gleaned from the interview.
 Make sure you follow this pattern-‘Question-Behavior-Example’.
 For example: Question- “Tell me about a time that you were behind on your plan and what you did to overcome this?”
 Behavior-Ask yourself what behavior are they trying to learn from me?
 The behavior could be persistence or creativity.
 Example- Your answer could be, one time I was trying to win Presidents Club for my company and while I wasn’t behind on plan, I set a goal to be 130% for the month to ensure I won my company trip, I worked every weekend in December and the result was, I won my trip!
-Interviewing Tip: Read the job description fully, pick 3-5 responsibilities and describe detailed examples of demonstrated behaviors through your experience.
+Interviewing Tip: Read the job description fully, pick 3-5 responsibilities and describe detailed examples of demonstrated behaviour through your experience.
+These sorts of questions are common in interviews.
+But this is the part where many people get caught out.
+With this being said, it isn’t a test.
+Ever wondered why there are so many questions in the interview process (both online and in person), especially the ones that require in-depth answers?
+You may want to check out this site https://www.berkeassessment.com/solutions to understand the benefits of why these sorts of questions are asked.

 4.Do you have any questions: At the end of every interview the person usually asks if the candidate has any questions.
 The two responses we hear very often are; “No, I think you covered everything” or the candidate provides a list of unending questions.
 Don’t be fooled by this process as the interviewer is trying to see if you have been listening and if you are prepared.
 Interviewing Tip: Have a list of 3-5 questions prepared to ask on every interview and vary them based on the position, the culture of the company and what they are looking for in a candidate.